Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 - Casa San Diego

-California defines sexual battery as touching intimate parts of another person without that person’s consent for the purposes of sexual arousal or gratification (PEN § 243.4).
-As youth cannot give consent, any sexual contact between a child and an adult is automatically non-consensual (PEN §261.5 (a)), and anyone who assaults a child is strictly liable.
+California defines sexual battery as touching intimate parts of another person without that person’s consent for sexual arousal or gratification (PEN § 243.4).
+As youth cannot give permission, any sexual contact between a child and an adult is automatically non-consensual (PEN §261.5 (a)), and anyone who assaults a child is strictly liable.

 Additionally, sexual acts between staff and residents at a detention facility are illegal (PEN §289.6).
 This is true even if the detainee is above the age of consent because detention staff have control over a detainee’s life and well-being.

 United States case law, such as Farmer v.
 Brennan, asserts that detention facilities have an obligation to protect anyone in their custody, both from guards and from other residents.
-As such, they are vicariously liable for any inappropriate acts committed by anyone in the facility, even if they were not involved or aware.
+As such, they are vicariously liable for any inappropriate acts committed by anyone in the facility, even if they were not involved or aware of them.

-Patterns of Abuse and Negligence at Girls’ Rehabilitation Facility
+Are There Persistent Patterns of Abuse and Negligence at Girls’ Rehabilitation Juvenile Facility?

 According to survivor accounts, these centers have failed to provide proper supervision of staff members or to respond promptly to allegations of abuse.
 Many, like GRF, actively ignored complaints and forced survivors to remain in close contact with the perpetrators.